Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: A New Homophily Measure

 As pointed out by \citet{Lim2021-qz}, both edge and node homophily suffer from sensitivity to both label number and label imbalance.
-For instance, a balanced graph of $C$ labels would induce homophily of $\frac{1}{C}$ for both measures.
-In addition, both metrics fail to handle cases of imbalanced labels, resulting in undesirably high homophily scores where the majority nodes are of the same label.
+For instance, a balanced graph of $C$ labels would induce score of $\frac{1}{C}$ under both measures.
+In addition, both metrics fail to handle cases of imbalanced labels, resulting in undesirably high homophily scores when the majority nodes are of the same label.

 To mitigate these issues, \citet{Lim2021-qz} proposed a new metric $h_{\text{norm}}$ that takes into account the label-wise node and edge proportion: